Paper Giant

 When attendance metrics miss what matters

-One in five Australian students leaves school before Year 12 — and the gap between advantaged and disadvantaged schools continues to widen.
-The Menzies Foundation wanted to understand what's really happening for the most disengaged students.
-They weren't seeking policy analysis — they wanted lived experience evidence from the people closest to the problem.
-Working alongside the Murdoch Children's Research Institute and the University of Melbourne, we set out to move beyond attendance data and hear directly from young people, teachers, and families navigating education systems designed without them in mind.
+One in five Australian students leaves school before Year 12, and the gap between advantaged and disadvantaged schools continues to widen.
+The Menzies Foundation wanted to understand what is really happening for the most disengaged students — and to build that understanding from lived experience, hearing from the people closest to the problem.
+Working alongside the Murdoch Children's Research Institute and the University of Melbourne, we designed research to do exactly that.

 Our research spanned two deliberately contrasting contexts: Katherine High School in the Northern Territory, where 70% of students are Aboriginal and many travel from remote communities; and Warakirri College in NSW, a trauma-specialised alternative school for students who've exhausted mainstream options.
-We conducted 57 semi-structured interviews — 28 students, 20 teachers and support staff, and 12 parents and carers.
-Rather than arriving with pre-formed hypotheses, we created space for people to describe engagement in their own terms.
-What emerged challenged the dominant policy frameworks entirely.
+We conducted 57 semi-structured interviews — 28 students, 20 teachers and support staff, and 12 parents and carers — and asked people to describe engagement in their own terms.
+Their answers sat a long way from the frameworks that drive policy.

 Get the relationship right first.
 Get the learning conditions right next.
 Then you can start working on learning.